 “What do you mean?”

-Zach sighed to himself, he really didn’t like having to deal with Derrick every day.
-And Ales could tell.
-Every afternoon she'd be sitting at the table with a plate of biscuits and fresh coffee in her hands, waiting to talk with him about his day.
-In a way, it made it easier to cope, but he'd still prefer if they just didn’t exist.
+Zach sighed.
+He really didn’t like dealing with Derrick every day, and Ales could tell.
+Every afternoon, she sat at the table with fresh coffee and a plate of biscuits, waiting to talk about his day.
+She helped him cope, but he still wished the bullies didn’t exist.

 “Just take it one day at a time,” Ales said.
 “It’ll get better, trust me.”

-“Thanks, Gran," Zach smiled, pinching a biscuit off the plate.
-Ales then stared him down.
-“What?"
+“Thanks, Gran.”
+Zach pinched a biscuit off the plate, and Ales stared him down.
+“What?” he said.